allenalmario/allenalmario/README.md

 -->

 - 🌱 I’m currently learning
-  - Playwright with Java
-  - REST Assured with Java

 - 🎯 My goals are to
   - Build projects that showcase my ability to create test automation frameworks for UI and API automated testing